Rancho Quemado, Costa Rica.

 Our History

-It is a communal enterprise, managed by the ADIRQ through a permit of use processed with the INDER and MINAET, the idea started as the proposal to have an attractive activity for visitors to start the chain of rural community tourism, it was as well the support of the UCR-Piosa and several professionals, among them, Don Jorge Lobo (godfather of the communal tourism initiative), who gave the suggestion due to the importance of flora in this sector of primary and secondary forest, also the biologists Eduardo Chacón and Reinaldo Aguilar helped identify species; In addition to the volunteer work carried out by Anna Labarre, a French student who designed the labeling of species and drew up a map to make the Osa trail brochure, many local people, students and visitors collaborated to improve this attraction that served as the opening of many opportunities that continued to reach the community through the management of the ADIRQ.
-It is still necessary to condition the route a bit more, but it continues to be a valuable site for the appreciation of endangered trees and endemic species.
+It is a communal enterprise, managed by the ADIRQ through a permit of use processed with the INDER and MINAET.
+The idea started as a proposal to have an attractive activity for visitors to start the chain of rural community tourism, also with the support of the UCR-Piosa and several professionals, among them, Don Jorge Lobo (godfather of the communal tourism initiative), who gave the suggestion due to the importance of flora in this sector of primary and secondary forest.
+Biologists Eduardo Chacón and Reinaldo Aguilar helped identify species.
+In addition to the volunteer work carried out by Anna Labarre, a French student who designed the labeling of species and drew up a map to make the Osa trail brochure, many local people, students and visitors collaborated to improve this attraction.
+It served as the opening of many opportunities that continued to reach the community through the management of the ADIRQ.
+It remains necessary to condition the route a bit more, but it continues to be a valuable site for the appreciation of endangered trees and endemic species.